futagoza/eslint-config-futagozaryuu/README.md

 [10f]: https://packagephobia.now.sh/badge?p=@futagoza/eslint-config-ignore
 [10g]: https://packagephobia.now.sh/result?p=@futagoza/eslint-config-ignore

-__NOTE:__ If you open the source files for these configurations, you will find each rule has a JSDoc description.
-Some of these descriptions have the icon 🔧, which means a rule that can be fixed using the `--fix` flag on ESLint's CLI.
+__NOTE:__ If you open the source files for some configuration files (especially the auto-generated configuration files in `@futagoza/eslint-config-*/rules/*.js`), you will find each rule has a JSDoc description; some of these descriptions have the icon 🔧, which means a rule that can be fixed using the `--fix` flag on ESLint's CLI.